omkar-garvare/omkar-garvare/README.md

 ###

-<h3 align="center" >🌱 Motivated and hard-working CSE undergraduate student with experience of working on software development and web development.
-Passionate to explore new technologies and use them in problem solving.
-Like to implement creative solutions.</h3>
+<h3 align="center" >🌱 Motivated and hard-working CSE undergraduate student with experience of working on software development and web development. ⚡Passionate to explore new technologies and use them in problem solving.
+Like to implement creative solutions 👨‍💻.</h3>

 <br/>